Anubis-programmer/ANUVerzum/README.md

     const myPromise = new Anu.utils.Async.Promise(myProducingCallback);
     ```

-#### ***Usage of _`Anu.utils.Async.Promise.prototype.then()`_ instance method:***
+<h4 id="promise-then">Usage of <code>Anu.utils.Async.Promise.prototype.then()</code> instance method</h4>

-- The `Anu.utils.Async.Promise.prototype.then()` method runs right after the producing code inside the Promise was finished.
+- The <code>Anu.utils.Async.Promise.prototype.then()</code> method runs right after the producing code inside the Promise was finished.
 - It takes two callbacks:
-    - The first one (`successCallback`) is called when the producing code was completed successfully, taking the argument we passed to it in the producing code
+    - The first one (<code>successCallback</code>) is called when the producing code was completed successfully, taking the argument we passed to it in the producing code
-    - The second one (`failCallback`) is called when the producing code fails, taking the argument we passed to it in the producing code fail branch.
+    - The second one (<code>failCallback</code>) is called when the producing code fails, taking the argument we passed to it in the producing code fail branch.
     - Both callbacks are optional.
     - It can also return another Promise.